Cinta Fitri: Season 3

 Until one day, Bram discussed the secrets of the entire Hutama family, such as Bram's fake death and Faiz not being the biological child of Mr. Hutama and Mrs. Lia.
 But this was secretly known by Mr. Hutama itself until he finally brought them to Retro, but unfortunately at that time he was suffering from heart disease until it relapsed when he fainted in his office, so Mr. Hutama called Farrel to convey his last message that he was his biological child, until Mr. Hutama died.
 This make entire of Hutama family (except Oma, Kayla, and Hadi) not acknowledge the existence of Fitri and Farrel again.

 Several days after the burial of Mr. Hutama's, the will was issued for all of the Hutama family.
 Initially, Farrel and Fitri's family refused to receive Mr. Hutama's assets and inheritance, but after being persuaded by Kayla and Oma, they finally agreed.
 This shocked the Hutama family.
+Not long after that, when Mischa & Faiz discovered record CCTV of Hutama’s death, they re-edited the video record of the death of Hutama belongs to Bram that entered Hutama’s room and kill him.
+But in real Bram was to take 200 million rupiah in cash box to gave a money to the person who helped him when he faked his death, Rakiman.
+This is where the lie of Bram’s death revealed, this made Fitri & Farrel punch both Bram & Mischa and retaliate by putting Bram in prison.